gkapfham/python-talk-abstracts/pyohio_2021_commit_canvas.md

 ## Proposal Title

-Committing to Writing Good Commit Messages: Supporting the Creation of Human and Machine-Readable Commit Messages with Python and Machine Learning
+Committing to Writing Good Commit Messages: Supporting the Creation of Human and Machine-Readable Commit Messages with Python

 ## Description